 Hanamikoji is split into north and south by the intersecting Shijodori.
 This results in a completely different atmosphere on the north and south side.
 The north side has many izakaya or Japanese-style pubs whereas the south side has mainly historical and traditional-style restaurants.

 Lanterns that are dimly lit create a dreamy scenery that spreads out ahead of you; it is an entirely different Gion from that of the day.

 Next up is the street called Shinbashidori.
 It has a slightly more relaxed atmosphere than Hanamikoji.

 Along Shinbashidori you will find a small shrine called Tatsumi Jinja.
 Also known as the "Home of the Gods of Gion's Harvest", this Inari shrine is where authorized apprentice geisha begin their public appearances.
 This particular shrine was built originally to protect the Tatsumi direction (southeast) from bad luck.

 A short distance from the street there is a narrow alley with okonomiyaki and teppanyaki restaurants.
 Of the many shops here, there are great ranges in price from the moderate to the expensive, all to suit the needs of the customers who make their way here.

 On warm days, it's quite lovely to sit by the river enjoying the cool breeze as you listen to the water as it murmurs by.
 The scenery around the riverside is most beautiful when the sun has just started to go down.

 There are of course rules to be followed here in Gion so that everyone can fully enjoy their time in this historical area.

-Once it becomes night time, there are fewer people in the usually lively Gion.
-You can hear the sounds of nature in the town that are muffled during the day.
-How about experiencing the calm Kyotoand Gion atmosphere that you can't see during the day?
+Once it becomes night time, there are fewer people in the usually very lively Gion.
+You can hear the sounds of nature that are muffled during the day.
+How about experiencing a calm side of Kyoto and the Gion atmosphere that you can't see during the day?

 Phone Number: 075-531-2288 (Promotion Association - Japanese only)